Tarski's axioms: Discussion

-When the number of dimensions is greater than 1, Betweenness can be defined in terms of congruence (Tarski and Givant, 1999).
+When the number of dimensions is greater than 1, betweenness can be defined in terms of congruence (Tarski and Givant, 1999).
 First define the relation "≤" (where $ab \leq cd$ is interpreted "the length of line segment $ab$ is less than or equal to the length of line segment $cd$"):

 In the case of two dimensions, the intuition is as follows: For any line segment xy, consider the possible range of lengths of xv, where v is any point on the perpendicular bisector of xy.
 It is apparent that while there is no upper bound to the length of xv, there is a lower bound, which occurs when v is the midpoint of xy.
 So if xy is shorter than or equal to zu, then the range of possible lengths of xv will be a superset of the range of possible lengths of zw, where w is any point on the perpendicular bisector of zu.

 Betweenness can then be defined by using the intuition that the shortest distance between any two points is a straight line:

-The Axiom Schema of Continuity assures that the ordering of points on a line is complete (with respect to first-order definable properties).
-The Axioms of Pasch and Euclid are well known.
-Remarkably, Euclidean geometry requires just the following further axioms: